What is Algae in Pool Water?

 Do I Have Algae in My Pool?

-If you have noticed an organic-looking substance on the top or at the edges of the pool, you may have an algae problem.
+If you have noticed an organic-looking substance on the walls or at the bottom of the pool, you may have an algae problem.

 Why Should I Treat Algae in My Pool?